voussoir-st/Voussoir-GH/README.md

 1. Go to Rhino's Package Manager and search for `Voussoir`

-2. Click install and restart Rhino.
+2. Click install and restart Rhino and Grasshopper.

+3. The plugin should appear in Grasshopper's component toolbar.

 ### Download